foreverfl/vscode/docs/datascience/data-wrangler.md

 For general connectivity issues, please see the "Connecting to a Python kernel" section above on alternative methods to connect.
 To debug issues related to the local Python interpreter option, one way to potentially fix the issue is to install different versions of the Jupyter and Python extensions.
 For example, if stable versions of the extensions are installed, you might install the pre-release version (or vice versa).

-To clear an already cached kernel, you can run the `Data Wrangler: Clear cached runtime` command from the command palette `kb(workbench.action.showCommands)`.
+To clear an already cached kernel, you can run the `Data Wrangler: Clear cached runtime` command from the command palette `Ctrl+Shift+P`.

 ### Opening a data file gives `UnicodeDecodeError`